bobmonsour/bobmonsour.com/src/posts/my-hearing-loss-journey-consider-a-ci.md

 I'm both nervous and excited by the prospect of being able to hear in my left ear again.
 I had given up the clarinet lessons after losing my hearing as the vibrations of the reed made it more difficult to hear the sound as I played.
 Not to be music-less, last year, I started to learn to play the piano.
 I wrote a couple of posts about that journey [here](https://www.bobmonsour.com/posts/learning-to-play-the-piano/) and [here](https://www.bobmonsour.com/posts/my-first-30-days-of-learning-to-play-the-piano/).
 I hadn't practiced in a few months, but recently restarted and hope to continue.

 Well, that's where I am at this point.
 I suppose that noting the start of this journey commits me to writing about progress along the way.
 Stay tuned...

+> UPDATE: I have opted not to get a cochlear implant, at least for now.
+I wrote [a note about it](/notes/no-cochlear-implant-yet/).